Pershing Rifles: Reestablishment

 By 1935 the Pershing Rifles had grown to 22 companies.
 The 1930s were the first Golden Age of Pershing Rifles, which saw so much sustained growth that it had expanded its structure to emulate the organization of the World War I U.S. Army Infantry Division.

 Pershing Rifles again closed its doors in 1943, this time as a result of World War II.
 Active and alumni Pershing Riflemen went off to war, serving with distinction and valor.
 One example is Marine Corps Major Kenneth D. Bailey, an alumnus of Company F-3 at the University of Illinois.
 Major Bailey was killed in action on September 26, 1942, on Guadalcanal in the Solomon Islands and posthumously received the Medal of Honor for his valor that day.
-Another is Army Air Corps Lt Richard Joyce, an alumnus of Company A-2 at the University of Nebraska, who piloted a B-25 that bombed Japan as part of the famous Doolittle Raid on 18 April 1942.
+Another is Army Air Force Lt Richard Joyce, an alumnus of Company A-2 at the University of Nebraska, who piloted a B-25 that bombed Japan as part of the famous Doolittle Raid on 18 April 1942.